 - 1. Cash advances, gift cards, stored cash value cards, and similar products - 2.
 Personal expenses (including food and beverages) - 3.
 Fuel or automotive repairs for personal or State vehicles (See Wright Express) - 4.
 Interdepartmental expenses Payments between Agencies, including purchases from Iowa Prison Industries, should be made via a Payment Request Commodity Internal (PRCI) for POs or DOs, or Internal Exchange Transfer (IET) to correct an incorrectly applied expense payment. - 5.
 Travel expenditures (except as allowed on Travel Cards; see Card Types) - 6.
-Memberships or educational expenses (Educational expenses are defined by whether college credits or grades towards degrees are being earned from an accredited institution.) - 7.
+Memberships in outside organizations (per SAE Procedure 230.600) or educational expenses (Educational expenses are defined by whether college credits or grades towards degrees are being earned from an accredited institution.)
+Memberships in retail business as described in number 6 of Permitted uses are not included in this prohibition. - 7.
 Real Estate Leases - 8.
 Split Transactions Dividing a transaction to avoid Single Transaction Limits (STLs), monthly credit limits, or bid requirements is strictly prohibited.
 Agency PCard Coordinators and Cardholders will be notified when split transactions are detected.